2023 Most Popular General Biology Bachelor's Degree Schools in New Mexico

 Biology majors at NMSU Main Campus take out an average of $25,102 in student loans while working on their Bachelor's Degree.

-Read full report on General Biology at New Mexico State University - Main Campus
+Full General Biology at New Mexico State University - Main Campus Report

-The in-demand bachelor’s degree programs at Eastern New Mexico University - Main Campus helped the school earn the #3 place on this year’s ranking of the most popular general biology schools in New Mexico.
-ENMU - Main Campus is a small public school located in the remote town of Portales.
+A rank of #3 on this year’s list means Eastern New Mexico University - Main Campus is a great place for general biology students working on their bachelor’s degree.
+ENMU - Main Campus is a small public school located in the town of Portales.

 About 76% of the students majoring in biology at the school are women while 24% are male.